qwyzex/savor25/README.md

 - **Architecture**: Modular and scalable, designed from scratch 🧠
 - **Backend**: Not yet integrated — currently static, may evolve 🌱

-Everything — from design to architecture to programming — is handcrafted and maintained by a single contributor (me–@qwyzex, Ihsan Fashbir Danurrahardjo). ✍️🧑‍💻
+Everything — from design to architecture to programming — is handcrafted and maintained by a single contributor (me – @qwyzex, Ihsan Fashbir Danurrahardjo). ✍️🧑‍💻

 ---